EigenPro/EigenPro/README.md

 ---

 # Benchmark Results
-In all experiments below, P refers to the number of centers (model size), d referes to ambient dimension.
+In the experiments described below, 'P' denotes the number of centers, essentially representing the model size, while 'd' signifies the ambient dimension.
+For all experiments, a Laplacian kernel with a bandwidth of 20.0 was employed.

 ## Performance Highlights
 - **Performance Boost**: EigenPro++ offers up to **100x speed** increase from the previous version (EigenPro3.0) [[1]](#References).